suslabs/nodejs-express-template/README.md

 - filename.js

 You will be able to access it by the following address:
-- IP:PORT/api/filename (IP&PORT are the variables set in index.js)
+- IP:PORT/api/filename (IP&PORT are variables set in index.js)